Kullsno2/Kullsno2.github.io/_posts/stuffs/2017-10-22-castling-comic.md

 layout: post
 title: Castling
 categories: stuffs
-excerpt: A thingsinsqaures comic depicting one of the powerful moves in the game of Chess.
+excerpt: A thingsinsquares comic depicting one of the powerful moves in the game of Chess.
 author: self
 ---